-Color schemes and bold colors are oftentimes what we, as Southern Belles, pride ourselves on when decorating a home.
+Color schemes and bold colors are oftentimes what we, as Black Southern Belles, pride ourselves on when decorating a home.
 We enjoy taking a staple color and blending it through a space with subtle touches or main elements.
-As a self-acclaimed interior decorator, Southern Belles understand how we want a space to look and key aspects to make it look almost replicated of our designer dreams.
-An element and specific color that has been used often throughout the home is the deep and rich color of Indigo.
+As a self-acclaimed interior decorator, Black Southern Belles understand how we want a space to look and key aspects to make it look almost replicated of our designer dreams.
+An element and specific color that has been used often throughout the home is the deep and rich color of Indigo, especially for holiday decor.

 According to history, Indigo is home to Africa and is known for being planted in South Carolina in an attempt to diversify the rice economy and make use of land that was inapt for rice labor.
 Producing the rich indigo dye became popular and was achieved by a fermentation process where the indigo plant is harvested, bundled, and soaked and later mixed with calcium hydroxide to help the unique and stunning blue pigment show.